LoganBooker/SesquiLSR/README.md

 Naive interpolation damages the latent, so the output image requires high denoising strength (>= 0.5) to recover.
 A learned upscaler like Sesqui produces cleaner latents that need less refinement in the second pass.

 ## Supported models with pretrained weights

+All weights can be found in the `models/` folder of this repository.

 | Family | VAE | Latent channels | Weight file |
 |---|---|---|---|